IQSS/dataverse/scripts/backup/run_backup/README_HOWTO.txt

 The backup script is written in Python.
 The following extra modules are required:

+(versions tested as of the writing of this doc, 11.14.2017)

-psycopg2    - PostgresQL driver
+psycopg2    [2.7.3.2] - PostgresQL driver
-boto3       - AWS sdk, for accessing S3 storage
+boto3       [1.4.7]   - AWS sdk, for accessing S3 storage
-paramiko    - SSH client, for transferring files via SFTP swiftclient - [optional] for reading Datafiles stored on swift [not implemented yet] and/or backing up files on swift [untested, experimental (?) implementation]
+paramiko    [2.2.1]   - SSH client, for transferring files via SFTP swiftclient [2.7.0]   - [optional] for reading Datafiles stored on swift [not implemented yet] and/or backing up files on swift [untested, experimental (?) implementation]

 Access credentials, for the Dataverse and the remote storage system are configured in the file config.ini.